Lamorne Morris: Career

 Morris has also appeared in the films Barbershop: The Next Cut (2016), Game Night (2018), The Christmas Chronicles (2018), Jumanji: The Next Level (2019), Yesterday (2019), Bloodshot (2020), and Desperados (2020).

 During the COVID-19 lockdown, Morris co-created and starred in the scripted action-comedy podcast Unwanted for QCODE.
 The 8-episode series revolves around a pair of slackers who attempt to capture an escaped murderer hiding in their town for a million-dollar reward.

 In April 2021, it was announced that Morris would co-star in an Indie horror film titled Night Shift, alongside Phoebe Tonkin and Madison Hu.
 The film will be directed by Paul and Benjamin China.

 He began cohosting Welcome to Our Show, a New Girl rewatch podcast with co-stars Hannah Simone and Zooey Deschanel, distributed by IHeartRadio, in January 2022.
+Morris and Simone went on to host the podcast The Mess Around with Hannah and Lamorne.
 In 2022, he was cast as North Dakota State Trooper Whitley "Witt" Farr in the fifth season of the FX black comedy-crime drama anthology series Fargo, which premiered in November 2023 and concluded in January 2024.
 For his performance he won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.

-In July 2024, it was announced Morris was set to play Robbie Robertson in the upcoming Spider-Noir television show on Amazon Prime Video.
-Filming is set to begin in September 2024 in Los Angeles.
+In July 2024, it was announced Morris would play Robbie Robertson in the Spider-Noir television show on Amazon Prime Video.
+Filming began in September 2024 in Los Angeles.

+In March 2026, Morris was announced to be voicing Garfield in upcoming animated series on Paramount+.

 Personal life

-Comedian Garrett Morris (no relation), whom Morris played in Saturday Night, has had a big impact on his career path as an entertainer.
+Comedian Garrett Morris (no relation), whom Morris played in Saturday Night, has had a large impact on his career path as an entertainer.
 Morris is a baseball, basketball, and bowling fan.
 He supports semi-retired professional bowler Pete Weber and the Chicago White Sox.
 Morris has also stated that every room in his house has something to do with basketball.